lucidcode/Halovision-INSPEC/firmware/src/micropython/docs/library/omv.image.rst

       Merging blobs allows you to implement color code tracking.
 Each blob object has a ``code`` value which is a bit vector made up of 1s for each color threshold.
-For example, if you pass `image.find_blobs` two color thresholds then the first threshold has a code of 1 and the second 2 (a third threshold would be 4 and a fourth would be 8 and so on).
+For example, if you pass `Image.find_blobs` two color thresholds then the first threshold has a code of 1 and the second 2 (a third threshold would be 4 and a fourth would be 8 and so on).
 Merged blobs logically OR all their codes together so that you know what colors produced